LukaszKopyto/GitHub-Finder-App/README.md

 - React, based on:
   - Hooks,
-  - Context API along with the useContext and useReducer hooks for state management
+  - Context API along with the useContext and useReducer hooks for state management,
+  - propTypes
 - React-router
 - Axios
 - Styled-components